imwally/battstat/README.md

 ![bitbar screenshot](https://github.com/imwally/battstat/blob/master/img/bitbar.png)

-Using [bitbar](https://github.com/matryer/bitbar) you can add the output of `battstat` to your menubar.
+Using [bitbar](https://github.com/matryer/bitbar) you can add the output of `battstat` to the menu bar on macOS.
 There are many ways to customize the output so I suggest reading over the [writing plugins](https://github.com/matryer/bitbar#writing-plugins) section to understand what's possible.

 The screenshot above is using the following shell script.
 Make sure the script is executable and placed in the bitbar plugins path.